MindBuffer/ofxAlgebraic/README.md

 ofxAlgebraic
 ============

-ofxAlgebraic will return f(value) where value is passed in through either the constructor or setup(T _value).
-It's made to semantically simplify basic trigonometry and bezier functions over two dimensions.
+ofxAlgebraic is made to semantically simplify basic trigonometry and bezier functions over two dimensions.

 Without any input, ofxAlgebraic will return 1.0f.